 Joshua Levine, the historical consultant for the movie, wrote the book Dunkirk: The History Behind the Major Motion Picture, which explores the gripping true stories that inspired the Christopher Nolan film.
 The book relays eyewitness accounts that were shared by both veterans and civilians.
 It's definitely a worthwhile read, especially the parts that confirm the things that are seen in the film.
 The book draws largely from Levine's 2011 book, Forgotten Voices of Dunkirk, which is a collection of firsthand accounts that are both humorous and tragic.
 Director Nolan used Levine's Forgotten Voices in his research for the movie.

-No. Much in the same vain as Steven Spielberg's Saving Private Ryan, director Christopher Nolan chose to create fictional characters for his film.
+No. Much in the same vein as Steven Spielberg's Saving Private Ryan, director Christopher Nolan chose to create fictional characters for his film.
 Some were inspired in part by actual eyewitness stories but were not slavishly based on real people.
 Nolan explained that he had first worked out "a precise mathematical structure" for the story, which involved telling it from three perspectives: the land (soldiers on the beach), the sea (boats assisting in the evacuation), and the air (fighter planes).
 The best way to maintain that structure was to create fictional characters who could be utilized freely for the greatest benefit of the story.

 Yes.
 Like the British soldier does in the movie, some of the men really did strip off their gear and try to make a lengthy swim toward the boats, while others went as far as trying to swim the English Channel, which was ultimately committing suicide.
 However, most men accepted their own limitations and opted to stay on the beach and wait for the "little ships."